irthomasthomas/VibeLab/refactoring_plan.md

     *   Replace direct `innerHTML` assignments with safer DOM creation methods (e.g., `document.createElement`, `appendChild`, `textContent`) or template literals where appropriate (or framework-specific templating).
     *   Consolidate redundant functions (e.g., different prompt adding methods).

-**Phase 3: Long-term Robustness & Scalability**

-*   **1. Comprehensive Testing:**
-    *   **Backend:** Implement unit and integration tests using Pytest.
-    *   **Frontend:** Implement unit tests for components and services (e.g., using Jest/Vitest).

-*   **2. Advanced Backend Task Queuing (Optional, for scale):**
-    *   If generation times are long or concurrency needs are high, consider a task queue like Celery with Redis/RabbitMQ.
-API calls would enqueue generation tasks, and workers would process them asynchronously.

-*   **3. Enhanced Logging & Monitoring:**
-    *   Implement structured logging on both frontend (e.g., sending errors to a backend endpoint or a dedicated logging service) and backend.

-*   **4. Frontend Performance Optimization:**
-    *   For large lists (queue, results, SVG grid), consider virtualization ("windowing") techniques to render only visible items.
-    *   Explore Web Workers for computationally intensive frontend tasks (e.g., complex statistics calculations if done client-side, though backend is often better).

-*   **5. Full Security Implementation:**
-    *   If the tool might be accessed by multiple users or over a network, implement proper authentication (e.g., JWT-based) and authorization.
-    *   Conduct a thorough security review, including input sanitization for all user-provided data to prevent XSS and other injection attacks.

-*   **6. Configuration Management (Backend):**
-    *   Use environment variables or configuration files (e.g., using `python-dotenv`) for settings like database URLs, LLM API keys (if using SDKs directly), etc.

-By following this phased approach, VibeLab can evolve into a more robust, maintainable, and scalable tool, better equipped to support the valuable research it facilitates.
-Prioritizing immediate stability and backend improvements will provide the quickest benefits to the researchers while laying the groundwork for a more modern frontend architecture.